BirdeeHub/ExampleKotlinPluginLoader/README.md

 I just want to finally get to write the main features at this point.....

 But i want a working base....

+The parts of note are at the following locations

 https://github.com/BirdeeHub/ExampleKotlinPluginLoader/blob/main/entryPoint/src/main/kotlin/examplepluginloader/main.kt